aerande/Angular-Ecommerce-App/README.md

 ### Direct access to the website

-You can access the current working example of the website at this [link] (https://organic-shop-46a66.firebaseapp.com).
+You can access the current working example of the website at this [link](https://organic-shop-46a66.firebaseapp.com).

 ### Download the source code